ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 This checklist will also include an additional item:

 ```
-- [ ] **Use of generative AI tools**: If the authors have used generatic AI tools, have they sufficiently described their usage?
+- [ ] **Use of generative AI tools**: If the authors have used generative AI tools, have they sufficiently described their usage?
 ```

 This item will also require no additional action by editors unless authors have used generative AI tools.